 /**

-* Search the table for rows where the value of Col_Keyword exactly matches "hangzhou" or "shanghai".
+* Search the table for rows in which the value of Col_Keyword exactly matches "hangzhou" or "shanghai".

 * TermsQuery supports multiple terms.
-You can retrieve query results that match any of these terms.
+You can retrieve query results that match at least one of the terms.

 */